binnes/Node-RED-container-prod/Packaging Node-RED apps in containers/README.md

 * Enabled experimental features in Docker to access the buildx command
 * Created a new builder instance
-* Created a multi-architecture set of containers and pushed them to DockerHub
+* Created a multi-architecture set of containers and pushed them to dockerhub
 * Inspected the created images
 * Ran the newly created container on your local machine and optionally on a system with a different CPU architecture